datalad-handbook/book/docs/basics/101-105-install.rst

    ``-d`` needs to specify the path to the root of the dataset.
 This is important to keep in mind whenever you do not execute the :command:`clone` command from the root of this dataset.
 Luckily, there is a shortcut: ``-d^`` will always point to root of the top-most dataset.
-For example, if you navigate into ``recordings`` the command would be::
+For example, if you navigate into ``recordings``, the command would be::

      datalad clone -d^ https://github.com/datalad-datasets/longnow-podcasts.git longnow